SF-WDI-LABS/mongoose-books-app/README.md

     }]
   ```

 1. To have this data show up on the page, we'll need to pass it to the render method.
-Update the `app.get` method for `/` again so it can also render the `paintings` data with the `hbs` template.
+Update the `app.get` method for `/` again so it can also render the `albums` data with the `hbs` template.

   > **Hint**: Add a key-value pair to the object we're already passing to the `render` method.